bensadeh/tailspin/README.md

--f, --follow                     Follow the contents of the file -e, --start-at-end               Start at the end of the file -p, --print                      Print the output to stdout -c, --config-path [PATH]         Use the configuration file from the provided path -l, --follow-command [CMD]       Follow the output of the provided command
+-f, --follow                     Follow the contents of the file -e, --start-at-end               Start at the end of the file -p, --print                      Print the output to stdout -c, --listen-command [CMD]       Listen the output (stdout) of the provided command
-    --bucket-size [SIZE]         Set the bucket size for parallel processing --words-[COLOR] [WORDS]      Highlight the provided words with the given color --disable-builtin-keywords   Disable the highlighting of all builtin groups --disable-booleans           Disable the highlighting of booleans and nulls --disable-severity           Disable the highlighting of severity levels --disable-rest               Disable the highlighting of REST verbs
+    --config-path [PATH]         Use the configuration file from the provided path --words-[COLOR] [WORDS]      Highlight the provided words with the given color --disable-builtin-keywords   Disable the highlighting of all builtin groups --disable-booleans           Disable the highlighting of booleans and nulls --disable-severity           Disable the highlighting of severity levels --disable-rest               Disable the highlighting of REST verbs
 ```